 A different type of action plan is needed for patients using as-needed ICS-formoterol as their reliever in GINA Track 1, because the initial 'action' when asthma worsens is for the patient to increase their as-needed doses of ICS-formoterol, rather than taking a SABA and/or increasing their maintenance treatment.
-An example of such a customized template
+An example of such a customized template can be found in a review article about practical use of maintenance-and reliever-therapy (MART).313 A similar action plan template can be used for patients using as-needed-only ICS-formoterol.314

-Health care providers should become familiar with action plans that are relevant to their local health care system, treatment options, and cultural and literacy context.
-Details of the specific treatment adjustments that can be recommended for written asthma action plans are described in the next chapter (Box 4-2, p.146).
+Healthcare providers should become familiar with action plans that are relevant to their local healthcare system, treatment options, and cultural and literacy context.
+Details of the specific treatment adjustments that can be recommended for written asthma action plans are described in the next chapter (Box 9-2, p.162).